-Throughout his career, Sonnesyn has focused on developing the best policy ideas and advancing them with bipartisan support.
-He has worked on a wide range of issues from in-sourcing brainpower to grow the U.S. economy to promoting nuclear power as part of a balanced energy policy to streamlining the confirmation of lower-tier executive nominations.
+Throughout his career, Matt has focused on bridging the divide to develop policy solutions to difficult challenges – building support across both political parties and related interest groups.
+He has worked on a wide range of issues from reducing greenhouse gas emissions to in-sourcing brainpower to grow the U.S. economy to streamlining the confirmation of lower-tier executive nominations.

-Prior to joining the Roundtable, Sonnesyn spent a decade working for U.S. Senator Lamar Alexander in a number of roles, including as his Chief of Staff.
+Prior to joining Business Roundtable, Matt spent a decade working for U.S. Senator Lamar Alexander in a number of roles, including as his Chief of Staff.
 He led work on the Senator’s signature America COMPETES Act, bipartisan legislation focused on improving the country’s competitive edge in science and technology.
-Sonnesyn also managed the day-to-day operations of the Senate Republican Conference, when it was chaired by Alexander, and led the Senator's work as Chairman of the Subcommittee on African Affairs.
+Matt also managed the day-to-day operations of the Senate Republican Conference, when it was chaired by Alexander, and led the Senator's work as Chairman of the Subcommittee on African Affairs.